-1st offense = Parent Meeting and formal Behavioral Contract with supports provided.

-2nd offense = 30 school days virtual placement

-3rd offense = additional 60 school day virtual placement

-4th offense = additional 90 school days virtual placement
+1st offense = Parent Meeting and formal Behavioral Contract with supports provided 2nd offense = 30 school days virtual/alternative placement or a schedule as determined by Administration 3rd offense = 60 school days virtual/alternative placement or a schedule as determined by Administration 4th offense = 90 school days virtual/alternative placement or schedule as determined by Administration

 A manifestation determination meeting must be held for students with a disability.
+If the behavior event is a manifestation of the student's disability, schools may remove a student to an interim alternative setting for no more than 45 days regardless of the manifestation determination results.

-The terms of a placement in an Alternate Educational Placement (AEP) under this required placement section, as well as under Level III, prohibit the student from attending or participating in any school activities.
+The terms of placement in an Alternate Educational Placement (AEP) under this required placement section, as well as under Level III, prohibit the student from attending or participating in any school activities.